10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Which dog breeds require a lot of grooming and maintenance?

 We recommend that rather than purchasing from a breeder or pet store, you consider adopting a dog in need from your local animal shelter in order to provide them with a new, loving home.
+When choosing a dog breed for your Singaporean home, consider factors such as size, temperament, and energy level.
+Breeds like the Shih Tzu, Poodle, and Singapore Special (local mixed-breed dogs) are popular choices for their adaptability to apartment living, manageable grooming needs, and friendly dispositions.

 Dr Matthew Murdoch